Synonyms and other taxonomic changes

 Larvae are variable: greenish yellow with black bands to black with cream bands, numerous red-based branched spines; two prominent white spots on each segment.
 (1)

-Larvae feed on Cudweeds, Everlastings and Pussytoes - Gnaphalium, Anaphalis, Antennaria.
+Larvae feed on Cudweeds, Everlastings and Pussytoes - Gnaphalium, Anaphalis, Antennaria (all Asteraceae).

 1.leaf shelters on Pussytoes (Antennaria) 2.leaf shelters on Pussytoes 3.larva 4.chrysalis 5.adult